 So, you’ve decided that you want to take an epic trip.
-Whether it’s a year long sabbatical, a week-long splurge at a Phuket hotel on the beach, or climbing Mt Kilimanjaro, you’re going to need the cash.
+Whether it’s a year long sabbatical, a week-long splurge at a nice resort on the beach, or climbing Mt Kilimanjaro, you’re going to need the cash.

 And saving isn’t easy.

 You’re going to need some serious motivation to keep you going.

 So here you are: Our five best motivators to help you set up a savings account and start stashing cash away for your dream trip.

 - Tell the expensive cheese who’s boss.
 Seriously.
 Go to the expensive cheese isle.
 Look at how much a pound of gruyère costs.
 Figure out how much you spend on cheese in a month.
 If cheese isn’t your weakness, then go to your local electronics store, your coffee shop, comic book store, the place that sells life size gnomes – wherever you spend too much money.
 Facing how much you spend on trivial crap like this will motivate you to stop buying it.

 - In your face.
 Put a photo of your dream destination somewhere you’ll see it constantly.
 If you’re a smartphone junkie, slap your pic of Kilimanjaro on your iPhone wallpaper.
 If you spend a lot of time in the fridge (no judgement here), post a pic on the door.
 Heck, if it works for you, slap a photo in front of the toilet.
 Just make sure that it’s somewhere you’ll see it all the time.
 Looking at your dream destination keeps you focused on your goal when you’re tempted to blow money.